cloudflare/cloudflare-docs/content/ai-gateway/get-started/configuring-settings.md

 {{<Aside type="note">}}

 Caching currently only works for identical requests.
-This is helpful for use cases when there are limited prompt options - for example, a support bot that asks "How can I help you?" and lets the user select an answer from a limited set of options is a great use case for caching.
+This is helpful for use cases when there are limited prompt options - for example, a support bot that asks "How can I help you?" and lets the user select an answer from a limited set of options works well with the current caching configuration.
 We plan on adding semantic search for caching in the future to improve cache hit rates.

 {{</Aside>}}